 Pluto's changing rotational lightcurve gives clear evidence for a bright southern pole prior to the most recent equinox (Andersson & Fix 1973; Buie & Tholin 1989; Drish et al 1995; Buie et al. 1992).
-Between 1954 and 1986, when the sub-Earth latitude changed from 55°S to 3°S, Pluto's rotational lightcurve decreased in brightness and generally increased in amplitude, as would occur if a bright and uniform southern pole were seen more directly in 1954 than in 1986, and a variegated darker equator were seen more directly in 1986 than 1954.
+Between 1954 and 1986, when the sub-Earth latitude changed from 55° S to 3° S, Pluto's rotational lightcurve 120 decreased in brightness and generally increased in amplitude, as would occur if a bright and uniform southern pole were seen more directly in 1954 than in 1986, and a variegated darker equator were seen more directly in 1986 than 1954.
 (The IAU, the New Horizons mission, and many Pluto researchers all now use the rotational north pole, see Zangari 2015.)
-This conclusion depends very little on underlying model assumptions, particularly Pluto's radius.
+The conclusion of a bright southern pole depends very little on underlying model assumptions, particularly Pluto's radius.
 As discussed in Drish et al. (1995), all maps that use the 1954 rotational lightcurve include a bright southern pole.
 For example, the anti-Charon hemisphere (latitude 180°) of Buie et al. (1992) is based on rotational lightcurves, and presents a bright southern pole for that hemisphere.
 Mutual events also showed bright southern terrains on the sub-Charon hemisphere centered at 0° longitude (Young et al. 1999; 2001b; Buie et al. 1992).
 Some of the bright southern terrains presented in the mutual event maps may be affected by the then-uncertain radii and limb-darkening parameters of Pluto and Charon.
-For example, the mutual event map of Young et al. (1999) shows a bright rind for $\sim 1/5$ of the projected radius, raising concerns about the southern-most latitudes.
+For example, the mutual event map of Young 130 et al. (1999) shows brighter albedos near the limb for $\sim 1/5$ of the projected radius (Fig 1, left), raising concerns about the accuracy of the derived albedos of southern-most latitudes.
 By the time of the HST observations in 1992 (sub-Earth latitude 12.7° N), the southern polar region was more foreshortened and therefore difficult to image; HST-derived maps for 1992 indicated that the terrains at the southern terminator, 45°S to 78°S, were bright at the sub-Charon hemisphere (0° longitude), but dark at the anti-Charon hemisphere.
 The HST observations of 2002-2003 (sub-Earth latitude near 30°N) showed even less of the southern terrains, and similar longitudinal variation at the southern terminator.